 1st December 2010

 The last two winters have seen the heaviest snow and the lowest temperatures across the Northern Hemisphere in many years.
-This, of course, fills the hearts of climate change sceptics with great delight, as they cling to the old tagline, labelling the drastic changes in temperature simply as “global warming”.
+This, of course, fills the hearts of climate change skeptics with great delight, as they cling to the old tagline, labeling the drastic changes in temperature simply as “global warming”.
 The following article examines the simple science behind the cause and predictions for climate change and investigates why scientists have for many years insisted that climate change actually means long term global cooling.

 Greenhouse gases absorb infrared radiation (heat), which occurs when sunlight striking the Earth’s surface is reflected back towards space.
 Without interference, the temperature of the Earth’s surface should be reasonably constant, since the amount of energy from the sun and the amount of energy radiated back into space should be roughly the same.
 However, an increasing amount of undispersed gases in the atmosphere results in the Sun’s heat being absorbed, thus raising the surface temperature of the Earth.
 Many of these gases exist naturally, while some are solely man-made.
 Although the majority of the gases in the atmosphere are derived from natural sources and cause no harm to the environment, the accelerating rate at which they are being generated holds responsibility for the “Greenhouse Effect” and the apparent rise in the Earth’s climate.

 Carbon Dioxide is the primary contributor to greenhouse gases (CO2), which is formed by the burning of fuels to generate energy for requirements such as heating, lighting and travel and represents 60% of greenhouse gases.
 The current concentration of CO2 in the atmosphere is approximately 375 parts per million.
 However, in recent times, scientists have discovered that levels of Methane (CH4) in the atmosphere as high as 15% of the total indicates another serious threat.
 Approximately 49% of the emissions are generated by agriculture, with the majority of that figure being a direct result of dairy farming.
-It is estimated that there is a population of 1.4billion cows worldwide, each producing 500 litres of methane per day, totalling an amount that has tripled in the last two centuries.
+It is estimated that there is a population of 1.4billion cows worldwide, each producing 500 litres of methane per day, totaling an amount that has tripled in the last two centuries.
 Other gases come in the forms of nitrous oxide, which is the third most important human-induced gas and also CFC’s, whose use was finally banned over much of the world, after widely reported proof of the gas’s contribution to ozone depletion.

 In recent years, the scientifically accepted illustration of the Earth’s average temperature over the last thousand years has appeared in the form of paleoclimatologist Michael Mann’s “Hockey stick graph”, which has been widely used by the IPCC.
 The graph, so named for its relatively flat line for the first 900 years and subsequent sharp rise similar to the shape of an ice hockey stick, is calculated prior to 1860 by use of “proxy” temperature records, such as tree rings, ice cores, lake sediments and isotopic ratios of corals.

-However, more recently, Mann’s graph has come under fire from global warming sceptics, who argue that the data is as flawed as the methods used to retrieve it.
+However, more recently, Mann’s graph has come under fire from global warming skeptics, who argue that the data is as flawed as the methods used to retrieve it.
 For example, the emissions of the 300 year “Little Ice Age” from 1550 and the “Mediaeval Warm Period” in the graph, which are widely accepted historical events, are for some, evidence enough that the data is simply incorrect.
 This, combined with arguments over the reliability of the proxy data, particularly tree rings, allegations of data “smoothing” and Mann’s initial refusal to part with the computer program he used to compile the graph, made it a target for attacks within the scientific community.

-Nevertheless, many scientists concur with the data, finding it to be in line with information derived from other means such as by satellite and, as the IPCC’s chosen model for climate change, Mann’s findings continue to be recognised as the standard.
+Nevertheless, many scientists concur with the data, finding it to be in line with information derived from other means such as by satellite and, as the IPCC’s chosen model for climate change, Mann’s findings continue to be recognized as the standard.
 Studies presented in many books and journals are based on this information.